dalesgit/logseq-sd/pages/SD training Feb 13.md

 		- Richard did a meditation with interviewer
 		- healing: witness what part went through (then), literally get the part out of there to a safe place, then to unburden (release)  the part from that time.
 Bring in the protector to show that it's ok.
 		- internal practices for us to move to heaing?
+			- people can get to know their protectors.
+Most people can't do it alone.
+Some can.